-In 2017, State Bar of Texas President Tom Vick appointed Justice Benavides as a member of the Texas Pattern Jury Charges—Business, Consumer, Insurance, and Employment Committee.
-Justice Benavides also co-chairs the Appellate Diversity Committee of the Appellate Section of the State Bar of Texas and has been recently nominated to the Appellate Section Council.
+In 2017, State Bar of Texas President Tom Vick appointed Justice Benavides as a member of the Texas Pattern Jury Charges—Business, Consumer, Insurance, and Employment Committee where she continues to serve and be published in the Texas Pattern Jury Charge.
+In 2022, she was moved to vice-chair of the committee.

 While in private practice, Justice Benavides served as President of the Cameron County Bar Association, President of the Mexican-American Bar Association of Texas, and as a vice president of the Texas Association of Defense Counsel.
 She also served on numerous committees for the State Bar, including Continuing Legal Education and Law Focused Education.
 Justice Benavides continues her active involvement in the Hidalgo County Bar Association and Cameron County Bar Association.
 Justice Benavides is currently a Fellow with the Texas Bar Foundation and is also a member of the National Hispanic Bar Association, Texas Women Lawyers and National Association of Women Judges.
 She is currently co-chair of the Education Committee of the NAWJ Annual Meeting in San Antonio, Texas in October 2018.